 2) Landscape photography.
 Shooting in harsh daylight sun can be made possible by using ND filters of higher optical density.
 Capturing sunset over the beach using ND filter gives a nice and silky effect to waves and leads to properly exposed sky.
 ND filter actually allows a longer exposure as it minimizes the amount of incoming light.

-Pro Tip: If you find it hard to focus after attaching filter, focus before on a point (either manually or auto) and then switch your lens to manual mode.
+Pro Tip: If you find it hard to focus after attaching a high value ND filter, focus before on a point (either manually or auto) and then switch your lens to manual mode.
 Slide the filter in front of your lens and boom.
 Another way can be bumping up the ISO all the way to allow your camera focus through filter and then lowering it back.
 There is a huge debate of using screw on density filters vs square shaped filters which require a holder system such as Lee SW150.